-I listen to really loud music on my headphones.
+listen to really loud music on my headphones.

-I have just joined a band, we practice in my room on the weekends.
+I have just joined a band, we practice in my

+room on the weekends.

-When the adverts come on the TV, the volume increases which really hurts my ears.
+When I am anxious I play the drums on the

+table with my pen.

+I love singing all the time.
-I tend to jump when someone near me starts talking.

-I really hate the sound of other people eating.

-I can hear the class next door just as much as I can hear my class.
+- Registration - When the adverts come on the TV, the volume ncreases which really hurts my ears. - tend to jump when someone near me starts talking. - I really hate the sound of other people eating. - I can hear the class next door just as much as I can hear my class.

-I don't like to go to sport day because I can hear all the events being started and I can't tell which one I am meant to follow.

-I don't write, I only type because the noise that pencils make on paper really hurts my ears.

-I tap or hum to try and cover up the classroom sounds that are hurting my ears.
+- I don't like to go to sport day because I can hear all the events being started and I can't tell which one I am meant to follow. - | don't write, I only type because the noise that pencils make on paper really hurts my ears. - I tap or hum to try and cover up the classroom sounds that are hurting my ears.